Azure Blob Storage

 Use Hierarchical Namespace (Azure Data Lake Storage Gen2) - Select this option if your Azure Container has been configured for Data Lake Storage by having its Heirarchical Namespace option enabled.

-Test Path for Bucket/Container: This is an optional field for full path of the container.
-This field is useful when the user credentials provided do not have root access on the remote bucket/container.
+Test Path for Bucket/Container - An optional field for the full path of the container.
+This is useful when the provided user credentials do not have root access on the remote bucket or container.

 Access Key or Shared Access Signature (SAS) Token - The Access Key, or SAS Token, for the selected Azure storage account, as shown in your Microsoft Azure web portal > Home > Storage Accounts > selected storage account > Access Keys, or Microsoft Azure web portal > Home > Storage Accounts > selected storage account > Shared Access Signature page.

-Once your Remote Server is added, now you need to integrate it to Files.com as either a Remote Server Mount or Remote Server Sync.
+Once your Remote Server is added, integrate it to Files.com as either a Remote Server Mount or Sync.

 Add Remote Server Mount